What is this?

 Hard sells include:

-Stories where the only experimental element is an epistolary form or the inclusion of footnotes (epistolary works have been around for more than five centuries and aren’t particularly experimental anymore, though epistolary stories than include other experimental elements may be of interest)
+- Epistolary Stories Stories where the only experimental element is an epistolary form or the inclusion of footnotes.
+Epistolary works have been around for more than five centuries and aren’t particularly experimental anymore, though epistolary stories than include other experimental elements may be of interest.

-Your thinly veiled rape fantasies or other explicit sexual content for its own sake
+- Rape Fantasies Your thinly veiled rape fantasies or other explicit sexual content for its own sake will not be published on the site.

 I want to send you work.
 What do I do?